UPDATE: The table below contains historical RRO rates from Natural Gas. The RRO is now named ROLR – click here to better understand the update.

 An increase in demand for Canadian natural gas exports has been one such factor behind the increases in natural gas.
 As the economic activity across the globe picks up, the need for natural gas also increases fast.
 Overall, the main driver of gas has been the European gas crisis.
 In particular, the war in Ukraine has played an additional role in increasing oil and natural gas demand.
 According to a Global News article, Russia is a critical supplier of natural gas in Europe and oil in global markets.
 Hence, an increased price of oil and natural gas.

-As Russia reduces the volume of gas heading into Europe, the United States is exporting large volumes of LNG to Europe and consequently, Canada is exporting more gas down south to the US.
+As Russia reduces the volume of gas heading into Europe, the United States is exporting large volumes of LNG to Europe.
+Consequently, Canada is exporting more gas down south to the US.

 2. Extreme Winter Weather